Risperidone: Pharmacodynamics

+Risperidones atypicality is comparably strong, speaking about how strong this molecule is binding to 5HT2A receptors over dopaminereceptors, then the strongest substance clozapine in this regard, but differs in its selectivity to bind less strong to 5HT2A-receptors in general, but with an approximately 4-fold ratio for it.

+So from the three atypicalls with being most prominent for their 5HT2A-receptorblockade (risperidone, olanzapine and clozapine), risperidone takes first place in its selectivity in a dose per dose comparison to olanzapine (20mg to 6mg, with a receptor occupation of 93 to 95% respectively).

+Clozapine here, takes the third place comparised in chlorpromazine-equivalents.

 Voltage-gated sodium channels: Because it accumulates in synaptic vesicles, Risperidone inhibits voltage-gated sodium channels at clinically used concentrations.

 Pharmacokinetics

 Risperidone undergoes hepatic metabolism and renal excretion.
 Lower doses are recommended for patients with severe liver and kidney disease.
 The active metabolite of risperidone, paliperidone, is also used as an antipsychotic.

 Society and culture

 Legal status

 Risperidone was approved by the United States Food and Drug Administration (FDA) in 1993 for the treatment of schizophrenia.
 In 2003, the FDA approved risperidone for the short-term treatment of the mixed and manic states associated with bipolar disorder.
 In 2006, the FDA approved risperidone for the treatment of irritability in autistic children and adolescents.
 The FDA's decision was based in part on a study of autistic people with severe and enduring problems of violent meltdowns, aggression, and self-injury; risperidone is not recommended for autistic people with mild aggression and explosive behavior without an enduring pattern.
-On 22 August 2007, risperidone was approved as the only drug agent available for treatment of schizophrenia in youths, ages 13–17; it was also approved that same day for treatment of bipolar disorder in youths and children, ages 10–17, joining lithium.
+On 22 August 2007, risperidone was approved as the only drug agent available for the treatment of schizophrenia in youths, ages 13–17; it was also approved that same day for the treatment of bipolar disorder in youths, ages 10–17, joining lithium.

-On 16 December 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Okedi, intended for the treatment of schizophrenia in adults for whom tolerability and effectiveness has been established with oral risperidone.
-The applicant for this medicinal product is Laboratorios Farmacéuticos Rovi, S.A.
-Risperidone was approved for medical use in the European Union in February 2022.
+In December 2021, the Committee for Medicinal Products for Human Use of the European Medicines Agency recommended market authorization for Okedi, a long-acting depot injection of risperidone.
+Okedi was approved for the treatment of schizophrenia in adults for whom the tolerability and effectiveness of risperidone had already been established using an oral formulation.
+Long-acting depot injectable risperidone was approved for medical use in the European Union in February 2022.